evancz/guide.elm-lang.org/types/union_types.md

       tasks

     Active ->
-      List.filter (\task -> not task.complete) tasks
+      List.filter (\task -> not task.completed) tasks

     Completed ->
-      List.filter (\task -> task.complete) tasks
+      List.filter (\task -> task.completed) tasks
 ```

 The `case` is saying, look at the structure of `visibility`.
 If it is `All`, just give back all the tasks.
-If it is `Active`, keep only the tasks that are not complete.
-If it is `Completed`, keep only the tasks that are complete.
+If it is `Active`, keep only the tasks that were not completed.
+If it is `Completed`, keep only the tasks that were completed.

 The cool thing about `case` expressions is that all the branches are checked by the compiler.
 This has some nice benefits: